We will reduce maternal mortality by 2022 – FG - Vanguard News

 Similarly, Dr Dorothy Ochogha, the Acting Chief of Health and HIV, UNICEF Nigeria, called on the state commissioners for health to support the revitalisation agenda of the federal government.

-He noted that the revitalisation of the primary healthcare system would drive UHC and improve the quality of the healthcare system in Nigeria.
+He noted that revitalisation of primary healthcare system would drive UHC and improve the quality of healthcare system in Nigeria.

 Ochagha restated the commitment of UNICEF to sustain partnership and collaboration for good healthcare delivery.